cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Motivation

 ICS-27 Interchain Accounts outlines a cross-chain account management protocol built upon IBC.
 ICS-27 enabled chains can programmatically create accounts on other ICS-27 enabled chains & control these accounts via IBC transactions (instead of signing with a private key).
-Interchain accounts retain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner of the accounts retain full control over how the accounts behave.
+Interchain accounts retain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner account on the controller chain retains full control over any interchain account(s) it registers on host chain(s).

 ### Definitions

+- `Host Chain`: The chain where the interchain account is registered.
+The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) that the interchain account will execute.
+- `Controller Chain`: The chain registering and controlling an account on a host chain.
+The controller chain sends IBC packets to the host chain to control the account.
 - `Interchain Account`: An account on a host chain.
 An interchain account has all the capabilities of a normal account.
 However, rather than signing transactions with a private key, a controller chain will send IBC packets to the host chain which signals what transactions the interchain account should execute.
 - `Interchain Account Owner`: An account on the controller chain.
 Every interchain account on a host chain has a respective owner account on the controller chain.
-- `Controller Chain`: The chain registering and controlling an account on a host chain.
-The controller chain sends IBC packets to the host chain to control the account.
-- `Host Chain`: The chain where the interchain account is registered.
-The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) that the interchain account will execute.

 The IBC handler interface & IBC relayer module interface are as defined in [ICS 25](../../core/ics-025-handler-interface) and [ICS 26](../../core/ics-026-routing-module), respectively.

 ### Desired Properties

-- Permissionless
+- Permissionless: An interchain account may be created by any actor without the approval of a third party (e.g. chain governance).
+Note: Individual implementations may implement their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.
-- Fault tolerance: A controller chain must not be able to control accounts registered by other controller chains.
+- Fault isolation: A controller chain must not be able to control accounts registered by other controller chains.
 For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable.
 - The ordering of transactions sent to an interchain account on a host chain must be maintained.
 Transactions should be executed by an interchain account in the order in which they are sent by the controller chain.
 - If a channel closes, the controller chain must be able to regain access to registered interchain accounts by simply opening a new channel.
 - Each interchain account is owned by a single account on the controller chain.
 Only the owner account on the controller chain is authorized to control the interchain account.
 The controller chain is responsible for enforcing this logic.